After the age of about forty you will experience a problem viewing small print

-A stand magnifier consists of a magnifying lens mounted to a base or clamp
+A magnifying stand consists of a magnifying lens mounted to a

-advantage of a large magnifying glass on stand is that it is hands free for reading
+The advantage of a magnifying stand is that it is hands free for reading or performing

-Our hands free stand magnifying glass will allow reading or close work tasks for a long
+Our hands free magnifying will allow reading or close work tasks for a long periods of time

 Free Standing Magnifier